 The National Speakers Association (NSA) is the premier organization for professional speakers.
 NSA offers a certification based on speaker performance, bookings, income, and recommendations called the CSP (Certified Speaking Professional).
 The CSP is an independent audit of the speaker’s presentation skill, business practices, financial performance, and ethics.
 The CSP is held by fewer than 12% of professional speakers worldwide.
 When considering a speaker for your event or trainer for your group, the CSP credential is your assurance the presenter you choose is known and respected by the NSA and its membership.
 The NSA membership also includes many individuals who, although not certified, are excellent speakers including well-known authors, educators, and trainers.
 This link will take you to an online directory of NSA member speakers.

 Fees vary widely, based on the individual presenter, the nature of the presentation, the nature of the event, the location, and the size of the audience.
 Some inexperienced presenters may be willing to work for a few hundred dollars while celebrity keynote speakers often command six figure fees.
 Most major conferences pay their keynote speakers between $10,000 and $30,000.
 Commercial seminar training companies charge fees starting around $2000 for a day of training and go up from there, based on the nature of the training and the experience and other qualifications of the speaker.
 Fees for international engagements tend to be higher due to the amount of travel time required.

 Are There Other Expenses in Addition to the Fee?

 In addition to speaking fees, expect to pay for travel expenses.
 Some speakers expect reimbursement for everything including airfare, hotel, meals, taxi, tolls, tips, and so on.
 I generally only charge for airfare, hotel, and ground transportation.
+Some speakers charge a flat rate including travel.
 Again, discuss this with your presenter prior to booking.

 Getting the Most From Your Speaker Investment